Flatiron's Guide to Cote Rotie

 Your soils here are rich in schist and iron ore, and you get wines that almost exaggerate what you’d expect from the schist side of Cote Rotie’s divide: dark-fruited, brooding wines.
 Besides Guigal’s La Landonne, you find a great single vineyard from Rostaing, as well as vines that serve Jamet and Xavier Gerard.

-Cote Rozier – Cote Rozier, and its extension above, Rozier, form the last vineyards in Ampuis before you get to the village of Verenay.
-We are now most definitely facing southeast – and I really mean “face”, as here you find some of the steepest sites in all Cote Rotie.
+Cote Rozier – Cote Rozier, and its extension above, Rozier (yeah, same name but without the "Cote" -- just as confusing as the "Brouilly -- Cote de Brouilly" situation in Beaujolais), form the last vineyards in Ampuis before you get to the village of Verenay.
+We are now most definitely facing southeast – and I really mean “face” in the vertical sense of the word, as here you find some of the steepest sites in all Cote Rotie.

 You still have classic schist Syrah, with loads of tannins, but not quite the same degree of finesse as you get just slightly to the south.
 Still, you get some first division wine here, including Ogier’s Belle Helene, and also grapes that are used by Jamet, Guigal, Bonnefond and Gangloff.

-Verenay - Verenay is the next village upstream from Ampuis, though its small collection of buildings sits not directly on the Rhone but on the other side of N86, the auto route that runs between the river and the vine-covered slopes, cutting through the middle of Ampuis.
+Verenay - Verenay is the next village upstream from Ampuis, though its small collection of buildings sits not directly on the Rhone but on the other side of the N86, the auto route that runs between the river and the vine-covered slopes, and then cuts through the middle of Ampuis.
 The vineyards above Verenay produce big, long-lived Cote Roties.

 Grandes Places – Grandes Places is Verenay’s top site.
 It is rocky and windy and southeast facing.
 It has bits that are flat and bits that are very steep.
 As you would expect north of the Cote Brune, there is plenty of schist in the soils.
 This site produces long-lived, powerful wines that are not without finesse and fine tannins.
 Clusel Roch makes a 100% Grandes Places that is quite exceptional.